Alexandra Hay: Later career

 Hay was chosen by the Hollywood Foreign Press Association to be Miss Golden Globe for the 1968 Golden Globe Awards ceremony, which was held at the Ambassador Hotel's Cocoanut Grove on February 12, 1968.

 Hay's feature film credits include How Sweet It Is!
-(1968), Skidoo (1968), Model Shop (1969), The Greatest Mother of 'em All (1969), The Forests Are Nearly All Gone Now (1971; shelved), Fun and Games (1971) (released in the U.S. as 1000 Convicts and a Woman), The Love Machine (1971), How to Seduce a Woman (1974), How Come Nobody's on Our Side?
+(1968), Skidoo (1968), Model Shop (1969), The Greatest Mother of 'em All (1969), The Forests Are Nearly All Gone Now (1971; shelved), 1,000 Convicts and a Woman (1971), The Love Machine (1971), How to Seduce a Woman (1974), How Come Nobody's on Our Side?
 (1974), That Girl from Boston (1975; shelved), Short Letter to the Long Goodbye (1978), and The One Man Jury (1978).

-Hay had television roles in episodes of CBS Playhouse, Mission: Impossible, Love, American Style, Dan August, Thriller, Kojak, The Manhunter, The Streets of San Francisco, and Police Story.
+Hay had television roles in episodes of CBS Playhouse; Mission: Impossible; Love, American Style; Dan August; Thriller; Kojak; The Manhunter; The Streets of San Francisco; and Police Story.
 She also appeared in the television movies The F.B.I Story: The FBI Versus Alvin Karpis, Public Enemy Number One and The Screaming Woman.

-Hay was photographed by Mario Casilli for a February 1974 Playboy magazine pictorial entitled "Alexandra the Great."
+Hay was photographed by Mario Casilli for a February 1974 Playboy magazine pictorial entitled "Alexandra the Great".

 Death

-Hay died on October 11th, 1993 at age 46 of arteriosclerotic heart disease.
-She was cremated by The Alpha Society and her ashes were scattered at sea off Marina del Rey, California on October 19th, 1993.
+Hay died on October 11, 1993, at age 46 of arteriosclerotic heart disease.
+She was cremated by The Alpha Society and her ashes were scattered at sea off Marina del Rey, California on October 19, 1993.

+Legacy

+Alexandra Hay's life is being researched for a comprehensive biography by writer Dylan Dean Staley, who also recorded the audio commentary track for Kino Lorber's Blu-ray of 1,000 Convicts and a Woman.